edquant/edh7916/_lessons/eda_dv.md

 ### Linear fit

-Setting `method = lm` in `geom_smooth()` will fit a simple straight line with 95% confidence interval shaded around it.
+Setting `method = lm` in `geom_smooth()` will fit a simple straight line of best fit with 95% confidence interval shaded around it.

 ``` r
 ## add fitted line with linear fit